jl-hoz/music/README.md

 # What is this?

 This is a react application that can search for songs, albums or artists.
 The results will be paged every 20 results.
 If you click in any result you will have a deep view of the element, no matter is an artist, song or album.
+It uses css flex-box for a better UI.

 # Configuration file: .env